meltwater/served/docs/Routing.md

 /first/second/
 ```

-And this pattern would match any of the following request resources:
+This pattern would match any of the following request resources:

 ```
 /first/second/